Estimated reading time: 13 minutes

 4. Less Browning

 Browning is a key component of flavor development in many meat dishes, including meatloaf.
 When you cook meatloaf covered, the surface of the meatloaf may not brown as much as it would if cooked uncovered.
 This can result in a less visually appealing dish and may also impact the depth of flavor.
-Explore more on the importance of browning here.

 The Case for Cooking Meatloaf Uncovered